microprediction/timemachines/README.md

 Just observing, not judging.

 ### Out of scope
 The simple interface is not well suited to problems where exogenous data comes and goes.
 You might consider a dictionary interface instead, as with the river package.
 It is also not well suited to fixed horizon forecasting if the data isn't sampled terribly regularly.
 Nor is it well suited to prediction of multiple time series whose sampling occurs irregularly.
+Ordinal values can be kludged okay, but purely categorical not so much.

 ### You may prefer
 See the [list of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) ranked by download popularity.